karmab/metal3-demo/lab0.md

 ### Abstract

+Metal3 project aims to easily provision kubernetes on baremetal

-Kni is a concept meaning Kubernetes Native Infrastructure.
-The aim is to provide a common ground for virtualization and storage solution on top of Kubernetes.
+We then showcase how we can use it as a common ground for virtualization and storage solution on top.

 This lab tries to demonstrate how the following components can be used together to build complex applications native to Kubernetes.